jgdigitaljedi/portAndBlog/README.md

 ## CURRENT FOCUS TODO

-- use CDN for blog pictures so static/images doesn't get super huge over time
+- maybe use CDN for blog pictures so static/images doesn't get super huge over time; Netlify already uses CDN but still might be beneficial
 - style blog posts; my repeating background and gradient is terrible, but is a placeholder until I think of something
 - add breadcrumbs or something to blog so you can nav back to blog list or index more easily
 - figure out postcss/autoprefixer